BAA to sell Stansted Airport after dropping legal appeal

-LONDON British airport operator BAA on Monday said it would proceed with the sale of London's Stansted airport after deciding not to challenge a Competition Commission CC.L ruling forcing it to sell the airport.
+LONDON Aug 20 British airport operator BAA on Monday said it would proceed with the sale of London's Stansted airport after deciding not to challenge a Competition Commission (CC) ruling forcing it to sell the airport.

 BAA's challenge to the CC ruling was rejected by Britain's Court of Appeal last month and it was expected to take the case to Britain's Supreme Court.